Tender Port

 - Tender operations are weather-dependent — rough seas cancel tenders.
 Ships may divert to Genoa.
 Have a backup plan mentally prepared.

-- With tender time, you have ~5-6 hours actual village time from an 8-hour port call.
+- With tender time, you have approximately 5-6 hours actual village time from an 8-hour port call.
 Choose 2-3 experiences rather than rushing everything.

 - Early tenders offer cooler weather, better photos (morning light), and smaller crowds.
 Last tender back can have long waits — leave buffer time.